-Nineteen years ago this month, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, D.C., horrified the nation and set into motion the U.S. War on Terror.
-Here, LP Magazine shares perspectives and memories from loss prevention executives about the attacks.
-Read Part 1 or Part 2 of the series.
+Twenty years ago, the events of the September 11, 2001, attacks on the World Trade Center in New York City and the Pentagon outside Washington, DC, horrified the nation and set into motion the US War on Terror.
+Here are some perspectives and memories from loss prevention executives about the attacks.

 Since all the airports were closed, I had to figure out how to get home to my family in South Florida.
 I was able to purchase a train ticket from Philadelphia to West Palm Beach, but had to wait three days for a seat.
 The train took 36 hours, with not one empty seat.
 I was happy to be home.